BuildCircle/superheroes-aws-lambda/README.md

 For this excersize we need to deploy a lambda function with:
 * A publically accessible lambda URL
-* The data source URL as an environment variable
+* The data source URL as an environment variable 'data_url'
 * Some cloud watch alerts

 The lambda code for deployment can be found in lambda-function.py, it shouldn't require modification.
 You can use any framework for deploying infrastructure such as the CDK or terraform.